 - Your nurse will tell you which medicines to take, with a sip of water, on the day of your surgery, test or procedure.

-- Do not eat or drink anything after midnight (12:00 a.m.) the night before your surgery, test or procedure.
+- Do not eat or drink anything within 6 hours of your surgery, test or procedure.
 This includes coffee, water, hard candy, and chewing gum, unless your doctor tells you otherwise.
 You need to have an empty stomach in order to be sedated safely.

 - Tell your surgeon if you have had something to eat or drink.

 - Drink plenty of fluids before midnight the night before to make sure you are hydrated.

 - Do not shave before surgery.
 We care about your safety and this helps prevent infection at the site of surgery.